 He is the author of 13 books (five edited), including Understanding Global Media, Politics, Media and Democracy in Australia, Media Economics and Global Creative Industries.

-He is the President of the International Communications Association (ICA) from 2019-2020.
+He is the current President of the International Communications Association (ICA) .
 He has been an Executive Board member of the International Communications Association since 2013, and was President of the Australian and New Zealand Communication Association (ANZCA) in 2009-10.
 He currently leads an Australian Research Council Discovery Project on Digital Platform Governance and the Future of Media Policy.

 In 2011-12, Professor Flew chaired the Australian Law Reform Commission Review of the National Media Classification Scheme.
 The ALRC's Final Report, Classification - Content Regulation and Convergent Media, was tabled in Federal Parliament in March 2012.